CELEBRATING 30 YEARS OF EMPOWERING WOMEN

-In 2017, upon the completion of construction of the facility, the Women’s Recovery Center will be operating three intensive outpatient addiction treatment programs with a full parents on-site childcare program.
-The individualized and gender specific treatment curriculum is a trauma integrated approach to long term sobriety and economic selfsufficiency.
+Upon the completion of construction of the facility in 2017, the Women’s Recovery Center will be able to operate three intensive outpatient addiction treatment programs with a full parents on-site childcare program.
+The individualized and gender specific treatment curriculum is a trauma integrated approach to long term sobriety and economic self-sufficiency.
 Specifically, the treatment curriculum incorporates group and individual therapy, art and drama therapy, parenting and family violence counseling and family counseling emphasizing family reunification.
-The Center also has integrated physical health care with behavioral health care, provides referral services, clothing distribution and HIV prevention and testing.
+The Center also has integrated physical health care with behavioral health care, provides referral services, clothing distribution and HIV education.

-Today the Women’s Recovery Center is nearly half-way through the first phase of construction and to date we have raised nearly 80% of the $1,100,000 that we will need to rebuild, refurnish and upgrade our information technology capacity in the new space.
-Our goal in reconfiguring the facility and expanding our programming is to reduce the wait time to 48 hours for a woman seeking addiction treatment at our facility, and increase our capacity from 275 to 500 women.
+Today the Women’s Recovery Center has completed construction and we have raised nearly 80% of the $1,100,000 that we will need to rebuild, refurnish and upgrade our information technology capacity in the new space.
+Our goal in reconfiguring the facility and expanding our programming is to reduce the wait time to 48 hours for a woman seeking addiction treatment at our facility, and increase our capacity from 115 to 300 women treated per year.

 With the mantra, Treating Addiction…Liberating Lives, the Women’s Recovery Center is a unique organization dedicated to comprehensively addressing the complex and critical needs of medically indigent women who have been affected by the disease of addiction.
-The Center is very proud of our 54% success rate, twenty points higher than the current national average.
-Through our thirty years of existence, there have been 510 babies born drug-free to former clients of the Center.
+Through our thirty years of existence, there have been 514 babies born drug-free to former clients of the Center.
 Every day, we are grateful to witness the Miracles of Recovery.